oceanbit/react-native-responsive-ui/README.md

 Building reponsive UIs in React Native.

+## What about existing packages?

+* [react-native-responsive](https://github.com/adbayb/react-native-responsive): This library provides interesting APIs but it doesn't listen to changes in the app window.
+This is problematic when changing the orientation of the device or when splitting screens.

+* [react-native-responsive-styles](https://github.com/FormidableLabs/react-native-responsive-styles): This is a great library but it contains native depencies which prevents you to use it with expo for instance.

 ## What about the react-native-responsive package?
-While [react-native-responsive](https://github.com/adbayb/react-native-responsive) provides the right API, it doesn't listen to changes in the app window.
-This is problematic when changing the orientation of the device or when splitting screens.

 ## Installation